 Visit Farmhouse in Paro valley and a visit to a farmhouse offers a good glimpse into the lifestyles of farmers.

 Overnight at the hotel in Paro

-After Breakfast, hike to Tiger’s nest (Taktsang Monastery).
+After Breakfast, hike to Tiger’s Nest (Taktsang Monastery).
 The hike up to the viewpoint will take about two hours and from there you will enjoy the spectacular view of the monastery clinging to the side of the cliff.
-You will stop here for refreshment and then hike further up to the monastery which should take you another one and half hour.
-The total hike to reach to the Tiger’s nest would take about three and half hour.
+You will stop here for refreshment and then hike further up to the monastery which should take you another one and half hours.
+The total hike to reach the Tiger’s nest would take about three and a half hours.

-In the evening relax in the traditional hot stone bath after tiring day.
+In the evening relax in the traditional hot stone bath after a tiring day.

 Overnight at the hotel in Paro.

 After breakfast, your tour guide from Himalayan Windows Tours will drive you to the Paro International airport and bid your farewell.

 Hassle-free is the word.
 If you plan to visit these countries?
 Anup at Himalayan Windows is the guy you need to see.
 Almost a year of planning and he was on top of things every single time.
 Any questions?
 He answers.
 Any suggestions?
 He answers.
 Better yet?
 You don’t need to plan anything.
 Have him plan it for you!
 He even booked us a fine dining restaurant in which my…